Testing trajectory-based determinism via time probability distributions: Case studies

-To apply our method~\eqref{mean_2}, we first need to invert the function~\eqref{traj_bohmiana_queda_livre} to find solutions $t_{j}=T_{\mkern-4mu j}(q,q_0)$, for $j=1,2$, corresponding to the two instants at which the trajectory crosses $q=0$ (see Fig.~\ref{f2}).
-This entails solving a quartic equation for time and then discarding two nonphysical roots.
+To apply our method~\eqref{mean_2}, we first need to invert the function~\eqref{traj_bohmiana_queda_livre} to find solutions $t_{j}=T_{\mkern-4mu j}(q,q_0)$, with $j\in\{1,2,3,4\}$.
+This entails solving a quartic equation for time and retaining only the two physical roots corresponding to the instants at which the trajectory crosses $q=0$ (see Fig.~\ref{f2}).
 To discern the physical solutions, we require that $t_j=T_{\mkern-4mu j}(q,q_0)\geq 0$, for any $\{q,q_0\}$, and the consistency condition $t=T_{\mkern-4mu j}\big(q,Q_0(q,t)\big)$.
 Put simply, utilizing the inversion of the initial position $q_0=Q_0(q,t)$, which is unique given $q$ and $t$, allows for finding $q_0$.
 If this initial condition is applied to the function $T_{\mkern-4mu j}$ and yields $t_j=t$, the solution is deemed physical for a given time instant $t$.
 This methodology aids in identifying the physical solutions for each time interval.
 Although these criteria suffice for finding the physical solutions in the current scenario, in more intricate cases, additional criteria may be necessary.
 For practical purposes, numerical calculations will be conducted to obtain the inverse trajectories and their derivatives, implementing them in Eq.~\eqref{mean_2}.
+It is worth mentioning that, for the specific case under study, the analytical expressions obtained for $t_j=T_j(0,q_0)$ do not always yield real-valued solutions.
+Therefore, it was necessary to appropriately choose the domain of the parameters.